tijnstolwijk/boomernieuws/README.md

 Read teletekst from the terminal.
-The code is horrible, please use any other teletekst reader, except of course the electron client xD jkjk
+The code is horrible, please use any other teletekst reader, except of course the electron client xD jkjk.
-BTW: just build it yourself, i won't update the releases
+BTW: just build it yourself, i won't update the releases.

 ## Usage